Why You May Experience Back Pain When Coughing

 There are several strategies you can employ at home to manage and prevent back pain associated with coughing.
 These include the following:

 • Stay Active: Regular physical activity can keep your back muscles strong and flexible, preventing stiffness and muscle tension.
+Gentle movement ensures upper body movements are controlled and won’t aggravate the affected area.

 • Use Proper Coughing Techniques: Try not to hunch over when you cough.
 Maintaining a natural arch will be more comfortable.
 A lumbar support can provide additional help.